cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 ### Standalone compilation with CernVM

-`combine`, either standalone or not, can be compiled via CVMFS using access to `/cvmfs/cms.cern.ch/`  obtained using a virtual machine - [`CernVM`](https://cernvm.cern.ch/).
+<span style="font-variant:small-caps;">Combine</span>, either standalone or not, can be compiled via CVMFS using access to `/cvmfs/cms.cern.ch/`  obtained using a virtual machine - [`CernVM`](https://cernvm.cern.ch/).
 To use `CernVM` You should have access to CERN IT resources.
 If you are a CERN user you can use your account, otherwise you can request a lightweight account.
 If you have a CERN user account, we strongly suggest you simply run one of the other standalone installations, which are simpler and faster than using a VM.

 You should have a working VM on your local machine, compatible with CernVM, such as `VirtualBox`.
 All the required software can be downloaded [here](https://cernvm.cern.ch/appliance/).
-At least 2GB of disk space should be reserved on the virtual machine for `combine` to work properly and the machine must be contextualized to add the `CMS`` group to CVMFS.
+At least 2GB of disk space should be reserved on the virtual machine for <span style="font-variant:small-caps;">Combine</span> to work properly and the machine must be contextualized to add the `CMS` group to CVMFS.
 A minimal working setup is described below.

 0. Download the CernVM-launcher for your operating system, following the instructions available [`here`] for your operating system (https://cernvm.readthedocs.io/en/stable/cpt-launch.html#installation